FM(LEGAL) - STUDENT ACTIVITIES

 - Provide each student participant and the student's parent or guardian a copy of the text of Education Code 33.201–33.207 and a copy of the UIL's parent information manual.
 The document may be provided in an electronic format unless otherwise requested.

 The UIL shall provide training to students participating in an extracurricular athletic activity related to:

 - Recognizing the symptoms of potentially catastrophic injuries, including head and neck injuries, concussions, injuries related to second impact syndrome, asthma attacks, heatstroke, cardiac arrest, and injuries requiring use of a defibrillator; and

 - The risks of using dietary supplements designed to enhance or marketed as enhancing athletic performance.

-The training may be conducted by the District, the American Red Cross, the American Heart Association, or a similar organization, or by the UIL.
+The training must be conducted by the UIL or by another organization as determined by the UIL, including the American Red Cross, the American Heart Association, or a similar organization.

 Education Code 33.202(d)–(e)

-The Superintendent shall maintain complete and accurate records of the District's compliance and the District shall make available to the public proof of compliance for each person enrolled in the District who is required to receive safety training.
+A superintendent shall maintain complete and accurate records of the district's compliance and the district shall make available to the public proof of compliance for each person enrolled in the district who is required to receive safety training.